QubitExplorer/Recommender-System/README.md

 To understand this, lets imagine we're in the olden days.
 We would like to buy a **new horse**, since there's no modern cars at the time.
 But we **do not know which one to buy** and **where to buy it**.
 So, what would we do now ?.
 Well, we would probably ask for a **recommendations or suggestions** from people with experience **(i.e. past data)**, and **who shares similar interest** and would gather advise from each one of them.

 ----------------------------------------------------------------------------------------------------------------
-Lets say, You have three best friends, and all of them were having equal knowledge but totally different varities of interests:
+Lets say, we have three best friends, and all of them were having equal knowledge but totally different varities of interests:

 As a User (Horse Buyer), we like: **Football, Hiking, Climbing, Animal Caretaking and Reading**